Environmental Initiatives Environmental Initiatives

 Accelerated Use of Electricity Made from Renewable Energy (RE100 Compatible)

 JRE accelerates the use of electricity made from renewable energy recognized by RE100* ("renewable electricity").
-As of September 2022, JRE had completed the switch to renewable electricity at its properties of 100% operational control.
+As of the end of September 2024, JRE has completed the switch to renewable electricity at its properties of 100% operational control.
 JRE proactively introduces renewable electricity into the buildings other than 100% operational control and further accelerates the reduction of CO2 emissions.

 RE100 is the global corporate renewable energy initiative bringing together hundreds of large and ambitious businesses committed to 100% renewable electricity.